omar2535/GraphQLer/readme.md

 (.env) python main.py --compile --url <URL> --path <SAVE_PATH>
 ```

 After compiling, you can view the compiled results in the `<SAVE_PATH>/compiled`.
 Additionally, a graph will have been generated called `dependency_graph.png` for inspection.
-Any `UNKNOWNS` in the compiled YAML files can be manually marked; however, if not marked the fuzzer will still run them but just without the extra context.
+Any `UNKNOWNS` in the compiled `.yaml` files can be manually marked; however, if not marked the fuzzer will still run them but just without using a dependency chain.

 ### Fuzz mode